Judy Bailey, ONZM

 Gisborne-born Ngati Porou Kanoa Lloyd traded in stints as a university student and massage therapist to join the presenting team on after school show Sticky TV.
 From 2014 Lloyd was a weather presenter for 3 News at 6pm, where she won headlines for daring to introduce some te reo.
 In February 2017 Lloyd became one of the three inaugural presenters of 7pm current affairs/entertainment show The Project.

-Melissa Davies, Newshub
+Melissa Chan-Green, Newshub

-Media presenter and reporter Melissa Davies has been bringing the news to television with an extensive media career, now working at Newshub.
+Media presenter and reporter Melissa Chan-Green has been bringing the news to television with an extensive media career, now working at Newshub.
 From breakfast programmes to the 6 o’clock news, she’s travelled the globe covering

 various and wide-ranging stories.